USNS Asterion

 The SS Arcadia Victory was a Victory ship built during World War II for cargo shipping.
 She was launched by the California Shipbuilding Company on 1 July 1944 and completed on 22 September 1944.
 The ship's United States Maritime Commission designation was VC2- S- AP3, hull number 41.

 In 1961 she was rebuilt as a Denebola-class stores ship and renamed USNS Asterion (T-AF-63).
 Her task was to carry stores, refrigerated items, and equipment to ships in the fleet, and to remote stations and staging areas.

 War

 Arcadia Victory served in both World War II and the Korean War as cargo ship.
-Arcadia Victory steamed the Mediterranean Sea taking ammunition and supplies to US troops at Crete, Rhodes, Turkey and Egypt in a convoy.
-Arcadia Victory was hit by a torpedo in her bow.
-Her water tight bulkheads were closed, so she stayed afloat.
-The Arcadia Victorys bow hold had spare engine parts, so the ammunition in the other holds did not exploded.
-Her crew was rescued and Arcadia Victory was beached off shore.

 Pre-recommissioning activity

 The second vessel to be named Asterion by the US Navy, AF-63 was laid down under a United States Maritime Commission contract (MCV hull 41) on 10 June 1944 at Los Angeles, California, by the California Shipbuilding Corporation., as Arcadia Victory.
 Launched on 27 July 1944 and sponsored by Mrs. James T. Wishart, Arcadia Victory was delivered to her operators, the American President Lines (APL), on 3 September 1944.
 She operated under the APL shipping line's flag until laid up late in 1952.